Evolix/ansible-roles/listupgrade/README.md

 # listupgrade

-Install and configure a script not help manage Debian package updates.
+Installs and configures a script to help manage Debian packages updates.
+This script will send a mail when new packages are available to plan the upgrade.

 ## Tasks